Kingdom of Reman: Aftermath

-One of the prospective areas for British expansion included Reman district, which by then had been absorbed into Yala Province in 1906.
-The area was known to be rich in gold ore, as well as holding one of the largest tin reserves in the whole peninsula.Thailand.org During the discussion between the Siamese and the British, the British agreed to abandon its claims for Satun in exchange for the Langkawi archipelago and the Lower Reman region.
+One of the prospective areas for British expansion included the Reman district, which had been absorbed into Yala province in 1906.
+The area was known to be rich in gold ore, as well as holding one of the largest tin reserves in the peninsula.Thailand.org During the discussion between the Siamese and the British, the British agreed to abandon its claims on Satun in exchange for the Langkawi archipelago and the Lower Reman region.
 The UK was also required to provide a loan to finance the construction of the south line of Siamese State Railway which cost £4 million pounds (1909).

-Partition of the old kingdom, partial cession to the FMS
+Partition of the old kingdom, partial cession to the Federated Malay States

 The 1909 treaty split the territory of the old kingdom into two jurisdictions.
-Reman Hulu (upper Reman) in the north, remained within Siam, as an amphoe of Yala Province, while Reman Hilir (Lower Reman) in the south, which included Kroh, was ceded to Perak State of the Federated Malay States, as part of Upper Perak region.
+Reman Hulu in the north, remained within Siam, as an amphoe of Yala province, while Reman Hilir in the south, which included Kroh, was ceded to Perak in the Federated Malay States, as part of the Hulu Perak region.
 A cession ceremony was held on 16 July 1909 in Kroh.
 The ceremony was attended by: Wan Muhammad Isa, Orang Kaya Menteri; Wan Muhammad Salleh, Orang Kaya-Kaya Seri Adika Raja; E.W.
 Birch, the British Resident of Perak; A.S.
 Jelf, MCS, Assistant Secretary to British Resident of Perak; H. Berkeley, District Magistrate; G. Simpson, Police Inspector of Kuala Kangsar; J.D.
 Kemp, Manager of Rahman Hydrolic Tin Limited, Klian Intan and Keluong Wan Husain, a noble from Betong, Siam.

 Wan Husain, as the Siamese plenipotentiary, announced the transfer of sovereignty from Siam to the United Kingdom.
-It was followed by a flag raising ceremony, symbolising the end of Siamese rule and beginning of Perak's sovereignty in the lower Reman area.
+It was followed by a flag raising ceremony, symbolising the end of Siamese rule and beginning of Perak's sovereignty in the Lower Reman area.

 Rulers of Reman, 1810–1902

-Throughout its history, Reman was ruled by the descendants of Tuan Tok Nik Tok Leh, the founding father of Reman.
+Reman was ruled by Tuan Tok Nik Tok Leh – the founding father of Reman – and his descendants.